- Fulbright Awards

 - Resources For

-at University of York
+at University of Cambridge

 A new milestone was reached the first week of January, when 68 American Fulbright Scholars attended the tenth annual Fulbright Forum.
 Hosted by a new Fulbright partner, Northumbria University, this year’s event was held in Newcastle.
 Participants learned about the city’s history and culture and got the chance to explore the North East.